Before you exit the pitlane, you really should have your track day insurance sorted.

 After any accident you must contact the insurer within 24 hours of the end of the event.
 It’s wise to contact them as soon as you can, which will buy you time to collect all of the supporting evidence you need to make a claim.

-This includes: photos of the damage (usually 1 picture for every damaged component), confirmation from the Clerk of the Course that the incident occured and a quote for the damage repair.
+This includes: photos of the damage (usually 1 picture for every damaged component), confirmation from the Clerk of the Course that the incident occurred and a quote for the damage repair.

 Track day insurance is a relatively simple product in the insurance industry, with most companies offering the following options in terms of cover at Race, Rally, Track Days and Test events: